Calibrations to extend mission life and save money

-The following video shows the successful NASA 36.290 launch on October 21, 2013, from the White Sands Missile Range in New Mexico.
-The scientific rocket carried a near-replica of the SDO EVE satellite to check the performance of the EVE optical system.
+The following video shows the successful NASA 36.290 launch from the White Sands Missile Range in New Mexico.
+The scientific rocket carried a replica of the EVE instrument aboard NASA’s Solar Dynamics Observatory to check the performance of the EVE optical system.
 Both EVE and the prototype were built at LASP.

-Based on the real time data collected from this launch, all of the rocket EVE instrument channels made excellent solar EUV irradiance measurements.
+Based on the real-time data collected during this launch, all of the EVE instrument channels on the rocket made excellent solar extreme ultraviolet irradiance measurements.
+Regular calibration like this has extended the life of SDO, ensuring continuity of crucial scientific records and saving taxpayer dollars.